Art Buying & Investment F.A.Q.

 The third aspect is the indefinable quality that turns good art into brilliant art.

-All art that you judge to be successful has one thing in common.
+All art judged to be successful has one thing in common.
 When you see it, it evokes some sort of emotional response.
 If you look at some art and are just totally unmoved by it then it has completely failed in its purpose in life – a failure for you, at least.
-It is just pretty wallpaper.
+It is just pretty wallpaper (if that).
 It doesn't matter how technically proficient it is or how creative it is - if the viewer is unmoved, then the artwork has failed.
 Conversely if you look at an artwork and feel passionate, enthusiastic, mournful, contemplative, inspired, fascinated - some sort of strong emotion - then the artist has had a degree of success.

 Whether or not it is your particular ‘cup of tea’ is a completely subjective field, that should not interfere with your judgement on whether it is quality art.